OakvilleDynamics/2024-Robot/README.md

-# Oakville Dynamics FRC Robot Template
+# Oakville Dynamics Cresendo 2024 Robot

 A template for FRC robots using GradleRIO and WPILib.
 Prepackaged with GitHub Actions for CI/CD, Qodana for static analysis, CodeQL for static analysis and security scanning, Spotless for code formatting, and Gradle Validation for validating the Gradle wrapper.